 Dairy, eggs, nuts, peanuts, soy and wheat.
 Aside from food and environmental allergens (like dust, mold and pets), symptoms may also be triggered by insect stings (bees and wasps), meds (especially penicillin) and latex, says the Mayo Clinic.

 HOW DO KIDS DEVELOP ALLERGIES?

-Current medical research doesn’t prove that withholding certain solid foods, like peanut butter, eggs or fish, will prevent allergies, says March of Dimes, a nonprofit that works to improve the health of mothers and babies.
+Current medical research doesn’t prove withholding certain solid foods, like peanut butter, eggs or fish, will prevent allergies, says the March of Dimes, a nonprofit that works to improve the health of mothers and babies.
 You don’t need to eliminate food allergens from your own diet if your baby hasn’t shown symptoms, according to CHOP.

 HOW DO I KNOW IF MY BABY’S HAVING AN ALLERGIC REACTION?

 When your baby tries a new food, these are the symptoms to look for, according to CHOP: diarrhea, bloody stool, vomiting, colic, eczema or constipation.
 Serious reactions can result in anaphylaxis, which can cause loss of consciousness, a drop in blood pressure, shortness of breath, skin rash, rapid or weak pulse and vomiting.
 Contact your doctor if your baby exhibits symptoms, and call 911 if you see signs of anaphylaxis.
 Once your child’s diagnosed, you may be prescribed an epinephrine auto-injector (aka epi-pen), which you should keep on you at all times.